-“I’d like to sell my soul to the devil,” the boy says, firm and matter-of-fact beneath his scruffy brown hair.
-He reaches his small hands onto the counter, fingers smudging up the high polish of the salt-and-pepper granite.
-He’s maybe six years old, wobbling like he’s standing on his toes, and can’t quite see over the edge.
+“Hi,” the very young boy says beneath scruffy brown hair.
+“I’d like to, to sell my soul to the devil.”
+The words are slow to come together, but firm and matter-of-fact in their delivery.
+He reaches his small hands onto the counter, fingers smudging up the high polish of the bronze granite, maybe six years old: wobbling like he’s standing on his toes, unable to quite see over the edge.

-Gregory looks down at his dirty face, takes in doll-sized blue jeans and a fibrous red sweater more suited in size to an adult, or in condition for a dog’s kennel.
-He glances around the empty lobby, briefly, and finds no one to whom he might belong.
+Gregory looks down at a dirty face, takes in doll-sized blue jeans and a fibrous red sweater more suited in size to an adult, or in condition to a dog’s kennel.
+Then he glances around the empty lobby, briefly, and finds no one to whom the child might belong.

 “I’m afraid I don’t provide or facilitate that service,” Gregory says finally.
 He glances at his tablet, skimming through the ever-present scheduling app.
 The firm’s next appointment isn’t due for another hour, and the terse, informative note certainly makes no mention of small children.

 “But you’re lawyers,” the little boy points out, which isn’t expressly true.
 Gregory is a consultant, though often there are lawyers involved.
 Often, there are many kinds of people involved.

 The boy hops a little from foot to foot.
 He’s wearing a scarf, but no coat or mittens.
 “Dad said, lawyers do the devil’s work.
 Do you know where I can, um, find him?”